Synbios/is27/README.md

 ##### MY ANSWER:

 ###### 1. Docker Installation:
 My solution is to install GeoServer in a Docker container and deploy it on AWS Elastic Container Service (i.e. ECS).
 The Dockerfile can be found in the solution 1 folder ([Dockerfile](solution_1/Dockerfile)).
-Here is the instructions to build and test the docker solution:
+Here are the instructions to build and test the docker solution:

 1. Install Docker (https://docs.docker.com/get-docker/).
 It's recommended to test this solution on Mac or Linux.
 2. Download the Dockerfile and save it to your work directory.